GjergjiSh/rust-flatten/README.md

 /begin CHARACTERSITIC Parent.uid 0x00000000 u8 (other data irrelevant for not) /begin CHARACTERSITIC Parent.Child.uid 0x00000000 u8 (other data irrelevant for not)

-This is why i asked for the ability to flatten the struct so that the child fields are written as if they were part of the parent struct.
+This is why i asked for the ability to characteristic_container the struct so that the child fields are written as if they were part of the parent struct.

 However this seems a bit too tricky
 What i need is some way to unpack the nested structs in the parent struct so i get an intermediary representation